Building a Simple CRUD Application with Express and MongoDB

 res.render(view, locals)

 The first parameter, views, is the name of the file we’re rendering.
 This file must be placed within a views folder.
+The second parameter, locals, is an object that passes data into the view.

 Let’s first create an index.ejs file within the views folder so we can start populating data.